 The yoghurt in this recipe reacts with the baking powder to make the pancakes extra light and fluffy.
 If you use conventional baking powder or self-raising flour, add a little bicarb soda (about 1/4 teaspoon) to react with the yoghurt.

-This recipe makes 6 pancakes (about plate size), but it is easily doubled or tripled.
+This recipe makes about 8 pancakes (depending on size), but it is easily doubled or tripled.